denisecase/rfp-hunt/rfp-hunt.md

 ## Vision

-We would like to create an app that can be played on a mobile device.
+We would like to create a PWA that can be played on any mobile device.
-The app would encourage players to complete a 'quest' by encountering a specific list of locations.
+The app would encourage players on a team to complete a 'quest' by encountering a specific set of locations.

-A player would activate one of the locations in the quest.
+While playing, each player gets one active location from the set of locations in the quest.
 To score that location, the user must enter the geographic area (as determined by their mobile device).
-Locations may be explicitly identified (easier) - or described using clues (harder).
-The quest may require locations to be accessed in a specific order - or in any order as specified by the quest creator.

-Points may be earned for:
-- a player reaching a location
-- a player completing a quest

-Points for each location may be assigned based on the estimated difficulty.

-Points for a completed quest may be based on the sum of the location points earned along with a possible bonus based on locating all points (a completion bonus) - and/or based on the time to complete the quest as specified by the quest creator.

-Once created, a quest can be opened up again for different teams or people.
-Each instance of a quest should be associated with:

-- A start and end datetime.
-- A set of participating teams.
+Each location is specified by a Latitude (e.g., 40.344085), and Longitude (e.g., -94.880743)
+which defines the center of a circle with a radius of 16 feet.
+Each location should have an ordered set of three clues.
+The first is hardest to guess, the third should make it pretty easy to guess.
+Currently, each clue is a string, but later, each clude may include a photo.

+We will start with a competition that has two teams.
+Each team has four players.
+Each quest has four locations.
+When the competition starts, each player on a team is randomly assigned one of the locations.
+The player the first clue for that lcoation is displayed on the screen.
+The player begins moving.
+As they get within ___ feet of the location, the background goes (warm color).
+As they get within __ feet of the location, the background goes (hot color).
+Once within the location, the app celebrates with display and sound & the player earns the location.
+If the first clue is not enough, the player can request another clue.

+After scoring their location, the player should be invited to return to the starting location (show on a map?)
+The player should return to the start and wait for others to arrive.
+All teams scoring all locations earn 100% for the competition (e.g. let each score be worth 25 points for a 100-point competition).

+The game is coooperative, not competive and a race to find the location and a race to return "home" provide the competitive aspects.

 ## Functional Requirements